CAN’T LOSE WEIGHT NO MATTER WHAT?

 Here’s what these women are doing wrong:

 1. Neither has protein with their breakfast (although Zoe has a protein shake which helps) and only a small amount of protein at lunch.
 Their only sizeable portion of protein is at dinner which means they are probably hungry and more susceptible to cravings all day long.
+Protein is the macro you should focus on if you want to lose weight.
+It’s important for many reasons we’ll talk about below.
+For the full deal on protein, you should read this article.

 2. Cereals, muesli bars, commercial yoghurts, cookies, crackers, chocolate, and fruit provide the majority of calories and all these foods are high in sugar.
 Anna’s day in particular is full of supposedly “healthy” foods but if we added up her sugar totals she’d be well up around 80g of sugar per day (that’s about 20 tsps of sugar!).
 She’s even got some hidden sugar in the butter chicken mix because most supermarket sauces are full of sugar.